xevansz/lgtHolidays/README.md

 - **Geographic categorization** (Africa, Europe, Americas, etc.)
 - **Consistent styling** across all destination pages

-## 🔧 Customization

-### Adding New Destinations
-1. Create a new HTML file in the `src/` directory
-2. Copy the navbar structure from `index.html`
-3. Add the destination to the dropdown menu in all HTML files
-4. Update the navigation links accordingly

-### Styling Modifications
-- Main styles are in `src/css/style.css`
-- Navigation-specific styles are in `src/css/nav.css`
-- Responsive design rules are in `src/css/responsive.css`

-### JavaScript Functionality
-- Main interactive features are in `src/js/app.js`
-- Globe configuration is inline in `index.html`

-## 📱 Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

 ## 🤝 Contributing

 This is a design portfolio project.
 Feel free to fork and modify for your own use.